Menu

 However, to be truly organized and accurate, it’s wise to further delineate documents by adding more details and metadata manually.

-This could mean storing a document containing the first part of a project with the number 1 at the start of the file name, for example, or storing invoices with the month leading the file name so you can more easily access your most recent invoices.
+This could mean storing a document containing the first part of a project with “1” at the start of the file name, for example.
+Or, you could store invoices with the month leading the file name so you can more easily access your most recent invoices.

 “Both [on-premises and cloud storage] options are viable, but the cloud provides an automatic off-site backup,” Collins said.
 “This is increasingly becoming the storage choice for most companies.
 Most cloud sites are certified, secure and very efficient.”